Andre Villas-Boas says Spurs criticism 'agenda driven'

 Tottenham boss Andre Villas-Boas feels the recent criticism he has received is "aggressive and agenda driven" and does not reflect his side's league position.

-Spurs are ninth in the Premier League table, 10 points behind leaders Arsenal after drawing with Manchester United.
+Spurs are ninth in the Premier League table, 10 points behind leaders Arsenal after

 "It's an agenda by somebody that does not honour the club, players or me," said Villas-Boas.

 When asked who was driving the agenda, he said: "I don't know.
 You can probably tell me."